Last Updated: 2020

 Ensuring Network Performance

-You must not attempt to intercept, capture, alter, or interfere in any way with information on local, campus or global network pathways.
+You must not attempt to intercept, capture, alter, or interfere in any way with information on local, campus, or global network pathways.
 This also means you may not run "sniffers" (programs used illegitimately to capture information being transmitted) on the campus network or any portion thereof.
 You may not operate Dynamic Host Configuration Protocol (DHCP) or Bootstrap Protocol (BootP) servers on the campus networks without authorization.
 Such a server may be connected to a private network within the Princeton.EDU domain, but only if the reply packets sent by the server are confined to the private network and do not enter the campus network at any time.
 Exceptions sometimes may be made for purposes of academic research.

 You must not attempt to obtain system privileges to which you are not entitled, whether on Princeton University resources or on systems outside the University.
 Attempts to do so will be considered serious transgressions.